 1.7) Dispense 10 ml of sterile BHI broth into a sterile vented 50 ml tube.
 Pick one colony of L. monocytogenes from the plate using a sterile pipette tip and inoculate the broth.
 Incubate the culture in a 37 °C orbital shaking incubator overnight or until OD600=1.0 with settings at 225 rotations per min (rpm).

 NOTE: Glass or disposable plastic Erlenmeyer flasks can also be used to culture bacteria.
 Regardless of the type of container used, make sure that it is sterile, vented and that the volume of culture does not exceed 20% of the total volume of the container to ensure appropriate aeration of the bacteria.
-If using a culture tube, keep it tilted at a 45 ° angle during culture.

 1.7) Prepare glycerol stocks by mixing sterile 100% glycerol with overnight bacterial liquid culture at a 1:1 ratio.
 Distribute the bacterial/glycerol mixture into 2 ml cryogenic vials (500 l/vial) and transfer vials to -80 °C freezer for storage.